European golden plover: Status

+The European golden plover is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.
+Overall, the species is secure, being listed by IUCN as Least Concern, but populations on the southern fringe of the breeding range are declining or extinct in several countries, including Britain, Denmark (extinct as a breeding bird), Belgium (extinct as a breeding bird), Poland (extinct as a breeding bird), Germany, and southern Sweden.
+It is most abundant in Iceland, which holds about a third of the global population.

 In culture

 Folklore

 The European golden plover spends summers in Iceland, and in Icelandic folklore, the appearance of the first plover in the country means that spring has arrived.
-The Icelandic media always covers the first plover sighting, which in 2017, took place on March 27.
-In 2020, the first golden plover was sighted on March 16.
+The Icelandic media always covers the first plover sighting, which in 2017, took place on 27 March, and in 2020, on 16 March.
+The plover is also a symbol of femininity and womanhood in Iceland.

 Origin of Guinness World Records

 On 10 November 1951, Sir Hugh Beaver, then the managing director of the Guinness Breweries, went on a shooting party in the North Slob, by the River Slaney in County Wexford, Ireland.
 After missing a shot at a Eurasian golden plover, he became involved in an argument over which was the fastest game bird in Europe, the golden plover or the red grouse (the former being correct).
 That evening at Castlebridge House, he realised that it was impossible to confirm in reference books whether or not the golden plover was Europe's fastest game bird.
 Beaver knew that there must be numerous other questions debated nightly in pubs throughout Ireland, but there was no book in the world with which to settle arguments about records.
 He realised then that a book supplying the answers to this sort of question might prove popular.
 A Guinness employee told Sir Hugh of two twin brothers, Norris and Ross McWhirter, who had opened a fact checking agency in London.
 Sir Hugh interviewed the brothers and, impressed by their prodigious knowledge, commissioned the book.
 Later, he published the first Guinness World Records which became a best seller within months.